 One of our top priorities is making parents, policymakers, and the general public more aware of the science of brain development and the importance of quality early learning experiences during a child’s earliest years.
 Each member of the Invest Early Coalition plays an important role in developing and disseminating these messages.

-- PROVIDING QUALITY INCENTIVES: We will advocate for compensation and program incentives so teachers and staff can earn a family-supporting wage and improve outcomes for children.
+- PROVIDING QUALITY INCENTIVES: We will advocate for a refundable tax credit so teachers and staff can earn a family-supporting wage and improve outcomes for children.

 A 2018 study by UAMS shows what we already know: early childhood educators are woefully underpaid compared to K-12 teachers and other highly-trained professionals, despite having one of the most important roles in our education system and economy.
 Poor compensation and limited benefits are driving teachers and staff to other fields.
 Positive, supportive adult-child interactions are the MOST important component of high-quality early learning.
 That can’t happen if children are subjected to constant turnover.

-Like Louisiana, Arkansas already has legislation providing tax credits for eligible families who pay for early childhood education, as well as legislation allowing businesses to receive tax credits for making certain contributions toward improving access to licensed quality programs.
+Arkansas already has legislation providing tax credits for eligible families who pay for early childhood education, as well as legislation allowing businesses to receive tax credits for making certain contributions toward improving access to licensed quality programs.
 However, very few families or businesses are taking advantage of these credits.
-Our Coalition will propose updates to the language of these statutes and raise awareness of these incentives.
+Our Coalition will work to raise awareness of these incentives.